jli198/cpe462/README.md

 ## COURSE MATERIALS

   Textbook(s):
-    [Digital Image Processing](http://www.imageprocessingplace.com), 4th edition, by Rafael C. Gonzalez, Richard E. Woods, Pearson 2017; ISBN-10: 9780133356724; ISBN-13: 978-0133356724. &nbsp;
+    [Digital Image Processing](http://www.imageprocessingplace.com), 4th edition, by Rafael C. Gonzalez, Richard E. Woods, Pearson 2017; ISBN-10: 9780133356724; ISBN-13: 978-0133356724. </br>
-  Other Readings: &nbsp;
+  Other Readings: </br>
     "DSP First, a Multimedia Approach", 2<sup>nd</sup> edition, J.H.
 McClellan, R.W> Schafer and M.A.
-Yoder, Pearson 2015, ISBN-10: 0136019250 &nbsp;
+Yoder, Pearson 2015, ISBN-10: 0136019250 </br>
-  Materials: &nbsp;
+  Materials: </br>
     Comprehensive lecture notes will be provided on Canvas

 ## COURSE REQUIREMENTS

-**Attendance** &nbsp;
+**Attendance** </br>
 Attendance is required and will be recorded.
-Excused absences (religious or medical, noted in via email to professor prior to absence occuring) accompanied by proper documentation can be granted. &nbsp;
+Excused absences (religious or medical, noted in via email to professor prior to absence occuring) accompanied by proper documentation can be granted. </br>
-**Homework** &nbsp;
+**Homework** </br>
 Homework will be assigned periodically.
 All problem sets are expected to be completed according to the instructions, and they are usually due in one week after the assignment.
 Discussion of homework problems among students is permitted, but each student must finish his/her homework independently.
-Homework submissions are expected to be in a neat and complete form, showing all major steps towards the solutions. &nbsp;
+Homework submissions are expected to be in a neat and complete form, showing all major steps towards the solutions. </br>
-**Project** &nbsp;
+**Project** </br>
 The term project is to provide you an opportunity to investigate a specific topic in the area of image processing and coding.
 The projects are to be conducted in groups, each with ~2-3 students.
 A list of suggested project topics will be provided around the third week.
 Each group will select its topic, and some creativity and imagination are encouraged.
-Each team project will be concluded with a 5-page report which describes the nature of your work, and a 10-15 min. computer demo to show your results. &nbsp;
+Each team project will be concluded with a 5-page report which describes the nature of your work, and a 10-15 min. computer demo to show your results. </br>
-**Exams** &nbsp;
+**Exams** </br>
 There will be a midterm exam and a final exam.
 They are both open-book/open-notes exams.
 No communication is allowed among students in this class during the exams.

 ## GRADING PROCEDURES

-Grades will be based on: &nbsp;
+Grades will be based on: </br>
-Homework          (20%) &nbsp;
+Homework          (20%) </br>
-Term Project      (20%) &nbsp;
+Term Project      (20%) </br>
-Exam I (midterm)  (30%) &nbsp;
+Exam I (midterm)  (30%) </br>
-Exam II (final)   (30%) &nbsp;
+Exam II (final)   (30%) </br>

-Late Policy: &nbsp;
+Late Policy: </br>
 To encourage you to stay on schedule, due dates have been established for each assignment; 20% of total points will be deducted for assignments received 1-6 days late; assignments more than 1 week late will receive 0 points.
 Extensions and exceptions can be graded for appropiate reasons.

 ## EXAM ROOM CONDITIONS